Skip to content

 Challengeable by: Employee

-29 CFR Part 1602 deterministic categorisation: pull workforce snapshot for the chosen pay period in October-December, classify each employee into 1 of 10 EEO-1 job categories per Department of Labor Standard Occupational Classification mapping, capture self-identified race-ethnicity from prior I-9 or post-hire self-identification process, capture self-identified sex; aggregate into 140 cells across 10x7x2 matrix; submit via EEOC EEO-1 Component 1 portal by deadline (typically 31 May rolling annual)
+Categorisation is fixed by 29 CFR Part 1602.
+Take a workforce snapshot for the chosen October-to-December pay period, classify each employee into one of the ten EEO-1 job categories per the Department of Labor occupational mapping, capture self-identified race-ethnicity and sex, then aggregate into the 140 cells of the matrix and submit via the EEOC portal by the annual deadline.

 Decision Record